Natural Autism Support Logo

 Does Sugar Cause Autism?

-Let's dive into the topic of sugar and its potential connection to autism.
 It's important to note that autism is a collection of symptoms with multiple causes.
 Autism is not a disease with a single cause and treatment.
 Each person's experience with autism is unique, shaped by a variety of factors.
 However, research suggests that certain factors, such as inflammation and impaired mitochondrial function, can contribute to the development of autism.

 Reducing sugar intake can help alleviate inflammation and support mitochondrial function, allowing the body to heal and improve its functioning.
 By making conscious choices to limit sugar consumption, we can create a healthier environment for individuals with autism to thrive.